-My intention is to empower the viewers of my artwork with a stronger sense self-identity and consciousness.
+My intention is to empower the viewers of my artwork with a stronger sense self-identity and to expand consciousness.

 Manning holds a BFA, Sculpture from Rhode Island School of Design, 2001, an MFA, Interdisciplinary Arts, from Vermont College of Fine Arts, 2009, and studied Printmaking at Pont Aven School of Contemporary Art in France.
 Selected exhibitions include: The Lodge Gallery, AiOP: Recall, New York, NY; The National Arts Club, Gramercy Park, New York, NY; A:Live/A:Love, curated by Malcolm Harris-Perez, The Muse Creative, New York, NY; Art Inside, curated by Gigi Kracht, Baur au Lac, Zurich, CH; Group Suit: A Day in the Park, presented by New York City Parks & Recreation, Dag Hammarskjold Plaza, United Nations Headquarters, New York, NY; 700 Spools of Thread (Keep it Together) chashama, supported by the National Endowment for the Arts, New York, NY; Collective Spinning, as part of Fritz Haeg’s Sundown Schoolhouse, presented at the Aldrich Contemporary Art Museum, Ridgefield, CT.
 Artist's residencies include Arquetopia Foundation, Puebla, Mexico, The Banff Centre, Alberta, Canada and Vermont Studio Center, Johnson, Vermont.
 Recently, Manning delivered a keynote address at the New York State Art Teachers Association annual conference.